The $W\ell\nu$-vertex corrections to W-boson mass in the R-parity violating MSSM

 \section{Numerical results and discussions}

-In this section we investigate the explanation of $m_W^{\rm CDF}$ combined with the relevant constraints.
-At first, we concentrate on the pure $\lambda'$-effects assuming the masses of gauginos and left-handed squarks/sleptons are sufficiently heavy.
-If we let the pure $\lambda'$-contribution explain the new $W$-boson mass at $2\sigma$ level, we need the $h'_{aa}$ to fulfil $-6.34<h'_{aa}\times 10^3<-3.47$, which will induce the ratio
+In this section, we investigate the explanation of $m_W^{\rm CDF}$ combined with the relevant constraints.
+At first, we concentrate on the pure $\lambda'$-effects assuming the soft breaking masses of gauginos and left-handed squarks (sleptons) are sufficiently heavy, and then, only the model parameters $(\tilde{\lambda}'_{a33},m_{\tilde{b}_R})$ are involved.
+If the pure $\lambda'$-contribution (see Eq.~\eqref{eq:mwNew}) can explain the new $W$-boson mass at the $2\sigma$ level, we need $h'_{aa}$ to fulfill $-6.34<h'_{aa}\times 10^3<-3.47$.
+With Eq.~\eqref{eq:hprime}, this bound provides